tikal86/tikal86.github.io/_posts/2021-01-07-failed-webpack-configuration.md

 tags: [webpack, elm]
 ---

+# Webpack configuration for elm electron starting guide
+This post is a sidelane from the blog [starting with elm](https://tikal86.github.io/elm/starting-with-elm) That describes the setup for an elm application within electron with the help of a guide from github.
+This describes the failed attempt to configure webpack and a dev server for that project.

 #### Webpack
-Then onto webpack, the guide was written with an older version of webpack in mind.
+The guide was written with an older version of webpack in mind.
 The config schema is changed and so the proposed config does not work.
 So webpack init was run to create a new config file.
 The follwing answers were given to the questions asked by webpack init:

-{% highlight bash %}
+<figure><pre style="background-color: black;"><code style="background-color: black;color: #66d9ef;border: none;font-size: x-small">
 ?
 Which of the following JS solutions do you want to use?
 ES6 ?
 Do you want to use webpack-dev-server?
 Yes
 ?
 Do you want to simplify the creation of HTML files for your bundle?
 Yes